 Please contact Mrs Carpenter on 07759960811 if you wish to discuss anything

-Mrs Allman is our speech and language teaching assistant who works closely with our outside speech and language therapy team from Medway Community Healthcare team.
+Mrs Chandler is our speech and language teaching assistant who works closely with our outside speech and language therapy team from Medway Community Healthcare team.